hamza442-ali/hamza442-ali/README.md

 # Hello, I'm Ali Hamza

 Welcome to my GitHub profile!
 I am a dedicated software engineer with a passion for developing innovative solutions using the MERN stack and other cutting-edge technologies.
-I am currently a student at the National University of Computer and Emerging Sciences in Islamabad, with an expected graduation year of 2024.
+I am eager to bring my technical skills and innovative mindset to contribute to and grow with your company.

 ## 🎓 Education
 - **National University of Computer and Emerging Sciences**, Islamabad